Air Fryer Hard Boiled Eggs

 Note: I’ll say again, every air fryer cooks at different rates, so the times below might not match your experience.
 Always try one egg first to know how your particular air fryer works.

 We don’t always want to cook the yolk of our eggs to the same degree of doneness.
 You can do that easily on the stovetop by varying the boil time.
-Well, it’s the same for the Air Fryer.
+Well, it’s the same for the air fryer.
 Follow the timing below for different yolks.

 • For soft center eggs: 14 minutes